The Road Taken: Further Reflections on My Walk in Spain

 Hearing and offering this simple greeting while I was walking the Camino de Santiago became like a transfusion of energy.
 Each time a fellow peregrino or someone standing near the road or seated at a sidewalk café shared this greeting, I felt a small burst of encouragement.
 Or in the evening, when my legs and feet were sore from the day’s walking, giving and receiving “buen camino” provided both comfort and resolve for continuing the journey the next day.
 But actions were just as important as the words.
 There were times my fellow peregrinos or I would offer assistance when the opportunity presented it to a struggling peregrino.

-If you or someone you care about could benefit from having Bernhardt Wealth Management as a dependable financial traveling companion, we would appreciate the opportunity to learn more; please contact us.
-And for more information on how we work with clients to create individualized wealth management plans, please click here.
+If you or someone you care about could benefit from having Modera Wealth Management as a dependable financial traveling companion, we would appreciate the opportunity to learn more; please contact us.
+For more information on how we work with clients to create individualized wealth management plans, please click here.
+In addition, click here to learn how we design portfolios and here to learn what sets us apart from other wealth management firms.